ericpruitt/tmux.vim/README.md

 tmux.vim
 ========

-This repository provides a Vim syntax highlighting file for tmux configurations.
+This repository provides a Vim syntax highlighting file for [tmux][tmux] configurations.
 The syntax file is generated directly from the tmux source code using an Awk script.
 A cron job running on a host managed by the maintainer of this repository regenerates the syntax file once a day and, if the syntax file